isabella232/sign-integrations.en/help/veeva/install.md

 ### Step 8.
 Declare Document Renditions {#declare-renditions}

-The new rendition type called *Adobe Sign Rendition (adobe_sign_rendition__c)* is used by Vault integration to upload signed PDF documents to Adobe Sign.
-You must declare the Adobe Sign rendition for each document type that is eligible for Adobe Signature.
+The new rendition type called *Adobe Sign Rendition (adobe_sign_rendition__c)* is used by Vault integration to upload signed PDF documents to Adobe Acrobat Sign.
+You must declare the Adobe Sign rendition for each document type that is eligible for Adobe Acrobat Signature.

 ![Image of rendition types](images/rendition-type.png)